-Despite the slightly encouraging numbers released by the UN this year, showing the number of elephants being poached for ivory falling over the last four years, elephants are still being barbarically killed at the hand of poachers at a faster rate than they are being born.
+Despite the slightly encouraging numbers released by the UN in 2016, showing the number of elephants being poached for ivory falling over the last four years, elephants are still being barbarically killed at the hand of poachers at a faster rate than they are being born.

 The Importance of Elephant Footprints